 Set up as a research unit in the experimental township Auroville, in south India, in 1993, The Colours of Nature has revived the ancient traditions related to natural dyes.
 A long search led the Founder, Jesus Ciriza Larraona, to a small village and a family that had handed the knowledge of natural indigo fermentation dyeing down for generations.
 Most of our team remains until this day.
 We continue to explore the cultivation, harvesting and processing, adding natural elements such as sea shells, to improve our processes.
 Key parameters are colour palette, fastness and eco‐friendliness.
 We have used the same water in our vats since 1993 and no water is ever wasted.

 TCoN started as an Auroville R&D unit.
-In 1993, Jesus finally found a village, Guledagudda in Karnataka, where some families had kept the knowledge of the natural indigo fermentation process alive.
-One of them sent Subhash (see image) to help Jesus set up four 200 litre vats.
+In 1993, Jesus finally found a village in Karnataka, where some families had kept the knowledge of the natural indigo fermentation process alive.
+Subhash (see image) arrived in Auroville to help Jesus set up four 200 litre vats.
 Subhash spent three months passing on the necessary routines.
 But after he left, Jesus realized that there were issues around the fermentation process due to the fact that also in this village all of the indigo applied, by this time, was in fact synthetic.
 The tell‐tale sign?
 The absence of smell.
 It took TCoN a few more months to revive the fully natural indigo fermentation process.
 By then, a permanent site in Auroville had been found and a unique, truly eco‐friendly natural dye unit was born.